TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 IMVU, Inc. Privacy Policy

-Thank you for visiting IMVU, Inc.s ("IMVU") Internet web site located at www.imvu.com ("Site").
+Thank you for visiting IMVU, Inc.'s ("IMVU") Internet web site located at www.imvu.com ("Site").
 IMVU respects the privacy of our visitors, customers, and partners. this Privacy Policy is meant to outline:

 *   Privacy Policy Updates
 *   What personally identifiable information ("PII") is collected and how it is used